-But the 21-year-old is also gearing up to go it alone for the first time.
-Within the next year he plans to release his debut solo album and to tour on his own.
-It's a nerve-wracking prospect for young McGinty, but one which he says he is looking forward to.
+Back in 2014, the Los Angeles-based singer was preparing to take to the road with a new stage show, "The Power of Music," playing around 80 dates across the US.
+Still just 21-years-old, McGinty spoke to IrishCentral about also gearing up to go it alone for the first time.
+Later that year, he planned to release his debut solo album and to tour on his own.
+It's a nerve-wracking prospect for young McGinty, but one which he said he is looking forward to.

 “I’ll be going out on my own, which is very exciting,” he says.
 “I’ve always worked with companies, Celtic Thunder, Glee, The Power of Music and now I’m ready to be me, to be Damian McGinty and see where that takes me.